miquelvir/centrifuga4/README.md

    6. Document validation page (checks the content and validity of a JWT token signed by the server and displays it in a simple static page).
 2. Worker process: a Redis Queue worker for emails and long exports.

+The worker process has been replaced with a threaded approach, so that the free dynos last for the whole month.

 ### DEPLOYMENT

 Due to the Redis Server, the deployment is limited to Linux servers.
 The one being used is Heroku; the Procfile specifies how the workers are to be run (web uses wsgi.py, worker uses worker.py).

 For now, it is run on the free tier; if dyno hours were not enough, then it would be useful to increment to a Hobby plan